-This Agreement is the entire agreement between the parties and no oral statement, practice or Employer policy with respect to wages, hours and/or working conditions shall supercede any of its provisions.
-The provisions of the Employer's Human Resources Policies and Procedures Manual shall only apply to employees in the bargaining unit as expressly adopted by reference by the Articles of this Agreement.
+This Agreement is the entire agreement between the parties and no oral statement, practice or Employer policy with respect to wages, hours and/or working conditions shall supersede any of its provisions.
+If a topic is covered by this Agreement and the City's Human Resources Policies and Procedures Manual (HRPPM), then that topic as governed by the HRPPM shall not be applied to bargaining unit employees unless there is no conflict between the HRPPM and this Agreement.
+In instances of no conflict, the HRPPM will supplement this Agreement.
+If there is a conflict between the interpretation of the agreement and the City's Human Resources Policies manual, the provision of the labor agreement shall govern.